 - you rotate groups around to each station and students respond to the prompt by writing on the butcher paper.

-The end result is that every kid has written a thought on every paper and you can hang up all of this great student thinking on your walls.
+The end result is that every kid has written at least one thought on every paper and you can hang up all of this great student thinking on your walls.
 The papers are beautifully chaotic!

 1. Gather Some Big Pieces of Paper